ryan-mcclue/unsw/comp3411/week4.md

   entropy can be thought of the average number of bits used per symbol for a huffman encoding scheme

 H(s); entropy of set with 2 classes, e.g. hired/not-hired  = -(a/Nlog(a/N) + b/Nlog(b/N))
-a:instances of class a
+a:instances of class a (e.g. short in class '+')
-b:instances of class b
+b:instances of class b (e.g. short in class '-')
 N:instances in set

-So, height attribute has tall and short (each of which fall into set classes) H(S, height) = (a/N)H(S, 'short') + (b/N)H(S, 'tall') InfoGain(height) = H(S) - H(S, height)
+So, height attribute has tall and short (each of which fall into set classes) H(S, height) = (a/N)H(S, 'short') + (b/N)H(S, 'tall')
+IMPORTANT: instances here are attribute amounts InfoGain(height) = H(S) - H(S, height)
 Now, iteratively select each attribute with highest information gain as root node for decision tree

-Laplace error used to give some value to a 0 probability If the combined Laplace error of child nodes exceeds Laplace error of parent, then prune children Laplace error = 1 - (n + 1)/(N + k)
+Laplace error used to give some value to a 0 probability If the combined average Laplace error of child nodes exceeds Laplace error of parent, then prune children (a/N * child_err + b/N * child_err)
+Laplace error = 1 - (n + 1)/(N + k)
 N = total number
 n = majority class